squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

  * Add unit tests for each class, API method and function already in existence to improve code quality and speedup future testing.

+ * Removing useless includes.
+  1. Pick a system .h listed in compat/types.h and drop all other places its #include by src/* and includes/*
+  2. going through each .h file and minimizing the other .h it includes, using class pre-defines where possible.
+(This is being done during SourceLayout somewhat so contact squid-dev before attempting).

 === Small Tasks ===

 Small, but nagging.
 These might be done already if this page is not updated regularly.